ELF-Lab/ParserTools/docs/fst.md

 +VAI+Ind+Pos+Neu+ExclSubj:min # ;
 ```

 When there are many stems (and there can be thousands) as well as several prefix-suffix combinations to keep track of, repeated copies of the stem lexicon become cumbersome and hard to maintain.
-Luckily, lexc offers and alternative mechanism to control the lexicon combinatorics, namely, **flag diacritics**.
+Luckily, lexc offers an alternative mechanism to control the lexicon combinatorics, namely, **flag diacritics**.

 The `ni` prefix sets the `Prefix` feature to the value `ni` using the flag `@P.Prefix.NI@`.
 This flag is then checked in the `NiEnding` lexicon using flag `@R.Prefix.Ni@`: